Before using the "HF-START Web Tool," please check your browser settings to enable Javascript and

 Internal Server Error | Unexpected error has occurred. | Unexpected error has occurred. |

-The propagation information is available for every Tx-Rx paths.
-Information from each Tx-Rx path is started with “Pathxx”, where xx is path number (i.e. 01-10).
-Zenith angle (degree) and azimuth angle (degree) of the first hop, Tx latitude (degree) and longitude (degree), Rx latitude (degree) and longitude (degree), and the frequency (MHz) are listed.
+The propagation information is available for every Tx-Rx path.
+Information from each Tx-Rx path is started with "Pathxx", where xx is the path number (i.e., 01-10).
+The zenith angle (degree) and azimuth angle (degree) of the first hop, Tx latitude (degree) and longitude (degree), Rx latitude (degree) and longitude (degree), and the frequency (MHz) are listed.

-When no more hop can propagate to the Rx, the message “No more hop is possible from now.” will be displayed.
-The “Max hop” indicates the maximum hop number that the radio wave can propagate from Tx to Rx.
-Only the ground-to-ground propagation is counted as 1 hop.
+When no more hops can propagate to the Rx, the message "No more hop is possible from now" will be displayed.
+"Max hop" indicates the maximum hop number that the radio wave can propagate from Tx to Rx.
+Only the ground-to-ground propagation is counted as one hop.